 This reason code frequently shows up with friendly fraud when cardholders see two similar transactions—for instance, two scheduled installment payments—and leap to the conclusion that one is a duplicate.

-- If multiple transactions were needed, provide documentation (such as receipts, purchase orders, or signed customer agreements) that shows that each purchase was separate and valid.
+- If multiple transactions were needed, provide documentation (such as receipts or purchase orders) that shows that each purchase was separate and valid.

 - If you have already processed a refund for the transaction in question, provide documentation that proves you have credited the cardholder’s account.